sf-wdi-14/notes/lectures/week-1/functions-in-javascript.md

 - Describe the concept of a function in a sentence
 - Create and invoke a function
 - Use the keyword return
-- Use parameters and arguments for dynamic behavior
+- Use parameters and arguments for adding dynamic behavior